Less is More: Pay Less Attention in Vision Transformers: Proposed Method

 \subsection{Block Design in LIT}

 As shown in Figure~\ref{fig:model_arch}, LIT employs two types of blocks: MLP blocks and Transformer blocks.
 In the early stages, we apply MLP blocks.
 Concretely, an MLP block is built upon an MLP which consists of two FC layers with GELU~\cite{gelu} non-linearity in between.
 For each MLP at the $s$-th stage, an expansion ratio of $E_s$ is used.
 Specifically, the first FC layer expands the dimension of a token from $C_s$ to $E_s \times C_s$, and the other FC layer reduces the dimension back to $C_s$.
-Formally, letting $\bX \in \mathbb{R}^{(\frac{H_{s-1}}{P_s} \times \frac{W_{s-1}}{P_s}) \times C_s}$ be the input of the $s$-th stage and $l$ be the index of a block, an MLP block can be formulated as
+Formally, letting $\bX \in \mathbb{R}^{(\frac{H_{s-1}}{P_s} \times \frac{W_{s-1}}{P_s}) \times C_s}$ be the input of the $s$-th stage and $l$ be the index of a block, an MLP block can be formulated as \begin{linenomath}

-where $\mathrm{LN}$ indicates the layer normalization~\cite{layernorm} and $\mathrm{MLP}$ denotes an MLP.
-In the last stages, a Transformer block as described in ViT~\cite{vit} contains an MSA layer and an MLP, which can be expressed as
+\end{linenomath} where $\mathrm{LN}$ indicates the layer normalization~\cite{layernorm} and $\mathrm{MLP}$ denotes an MLP.
+In the last stages, a Transformer block as described in ViT~\cite{vit} contains an MSA layer and an MLP, which can be expressed as \begin{linenomath}

-With this architecture, our model benefits from two main advantages: First, we avoid the huge computational costs and memory footprint that are introduced by long sequences in the early stages.
+\end{linenomath} With this architecture, our model benefits from two main advantages: First, we avoid the huge computational costs and memory footprint that are introduced by long sequences in the early stages.
 Second, unlike recent works that shrink the attention maps using sub-windows~\cite{swin} or reduce the spatial dimensions of the key and value matrices, we keep standard MSA layers in the last two stages so as to maintain the capability of LIT to handle long range dependencies while keeping mild FLOPs due to the pyramid structure.
 We will show in the ablation study that our simple architecture design outperforms the state-of-the-art hierarchical ViT variants on ImageNet with comparable FLOPs.